 My Journey into Music:

 My initial interest began with electronics at a very young age.
 I was fascinated by all things electrical.
 I used to dismantle faulty or discarded electrical appliances to see what was inside and what made them tick.
 I would then attempt to repair and reassemble the appliance with the improvements that I implemented.
 My father who was observing all this took me on as his assistant in running large, live music events.
-I was just fifteen at the time and was captivated by all the electronics.
+I was just fifteen at the time and was captivated by all the electronic equipment.
 There were professional mixers, preamps, graphic equalisers, double tape decks, midi systems, echo systems, cabling, mics, pickups and various types of speaker systems.
-The curiosity for me was how did all this audio equipment magically come together and produce such a magnificent sound that filled the entire live venue from one end to the other.
+The curiosity for me was how all this audio equipment magically came together and produced such a magnificent sound, that filled the entire live venue from one end to the other.

-After high school, I got a job as an audio technician at a professional audio company (specialising in speaker design and manufacture).
-The first two years were basically an apprenticeship where I learnt everything audio from A to Z - from the theory and design stage, to the actual manufacturing of all parts, assembly, testing and the final auditioning of the product that would be released into market.
-After two years of careful observation and participation, I felt confident knowing that I knew as much as anyone in the company about designing and building a speaker from scratch.
+After high school, I got a job as an Audio Technician at a professional audio company (specialising in speaker design and manufacture).
+The first two years were basically an apprenticeship where I learnt everything audio from A to Z - from the theory and design stage, to the prototype testing, actual parts manufacturing, assembly, testing and the final auditioning of the product that would be released into market.
+After two years of careful observation and participation, I felt confident knowing that I knew as much as anyone in the company about designing and building a complete speaker from scratch.
 Over time, I began to hone my building skills and vastly increase my knowledge and experience in the audio field.
 I was keen to start my own audio company, but my father advised me that a degree in finance would be very helpful, not only to run a business later on, but would also provide me with an alternative career should my interest in audio wane.

-Transcendence™ XLR Balanced and RCA Unbalanced interconnect cable range:
+Transcendence™ XLR Balanced and RCA Unbalanced analog interconnect cable range:

 Our mission was simple; design the most transparent, neutral and detailed interconnect cables available on the market today.